cassieevans/personal-site-2019/src/posts/making-a-lil-me-part-1.md

 So tidy and concise!

-Instead of updating CSS custom properties, we're going to use a Greensock tween.
+Instead of updating CSS custom properties, we're going to use a GreenSock tween.
 A Tween is what does all the animation work, as I said at the start, it's like a high-performance property manipulator.

 A tween takes in two parameters

 The targets, which are the object(s) whose properties you want to animate.
-Greensock uses `document.querySelectorAll()` internally so we can use any CSS selector we would use in CSS, or a direct reference to an element.
+GreenSock uses `document.querySelectorAll()` internally so we can use any CSS selector we would use in CSS, or a direct reference to an element.

 And the vars, an object containing all the properties/values you want to animate, along with any special properties like delay, ease, or duration.